etldrz/alphonse/README.md

 ### 'sheet'

 The 'sheet' command is used to interface with GoogleSheets directly from Discord.
 The general format it follows is '!sheet ACTION ACTION_SPECIFICS'.
 All sheets Alphonse has access to are in a specific parent folder inside Evan's GoogleDrive.
-The main actions are as follows:\n\n
+The main actions are as follows:
 - 'build' This creates a new sheet with a user specified name.
 Optional: specifying 'fencing' before the name tells Alphonse to build a sheet formatted for VTFC data collection purposes (having tabs for inventory and for fencing, and prefilled squares).
-Several commands can only be used with this fencing format.\n
+Several commands can only be used with this fencing format.
-  - Example call: '!sheet build fencing Spring 2024'\n\n
+  - Example call: '!sheet build fencing Spring 2024'
-- 'get' This gets specified data and returns it to the user.\n
+- 'get' This gets specified data and returns it to the user.
-  - 'list' This has Alphonse send a list of the current sheets inside the parent folder to the channel from which the command was called.\n
+  - 'list' This has Alphonse send a list of the current sheets inside the parent folder to the channel from which the command was called.
   - 'plot' This has Alphonse send a plot of the specified data.
-Only works for sheets build with fencing, or formatted respectively.\n
+Only works for sheets build with fencing, or formatted respectively.
     - 'bar/pie/line' Choosing one of these options generates a barchar, piechart, and line plot respectively.
-Line plots cannot be called for 'inventory'.\n
+Line plots cannot be called for 'inventory'.
-      - 'attendance/inventory' Data type for the plot.\n
+      - 'attendance/inventory' Data type for the plot.
-        - 'SHEET_NAME' Location of the data.\n
+        - 'SHEET_NAME' Location of the data.
-  - 'SHEET_NAME' Returns an embeded link of the specified sheet.\n\n
+  - 'SHEET_NAME' Returns an embeded link of the specified sheet.
-- 'set' Allows the caller to change data.\n
+- 'set' Allows the caller to change data.
-  - 'curr' Sets a shortcut for a sheet commonly in use.\n
+  - 'curr' Sets a shortcut for a sheet commonly in use.
-    - 'SHEET_NAME' The sheet name you would like to assign to 'curr'\n
+    - 'SHEET_NAME' The sheet name you would like to assign to 'curr'
-  - 'attendance' Sets attendance for the date the command was called on\n
+  - 'attendance' Sets attendance for the date the command was called on
-    - '# WEAPON_NAME'x3 Inputted values for the numbers attending practice.\n
+    - '# WEAPON_NAME'x3 Inputted values for the numbers attending practice.
-      - 'SHEET_NAME' The sheet you want the attendance to be saved to.\n
+      - 'SHEET_NAME' The sheet you want the attendance to be saved to.
-  - 'inventory' Sets inventory data\n
+  - 'inventory' Sets inventory data
-    - '# ITEM_NAME'x1 The item you want to mark as broken or fixed.\n
+    - '# ITEM_NAME'x1 The item you want to mark as broken or fixed.
       - 'broken/fixed' If broken is specified, the specified number is added to the value in the sheet.
-If fixed, that number is removed from the value in the sheet.\n
+If fixed, that number is removed from the value in the sheet.
-        - 'SHEET_NAME'\n\n
+        - 'SHEET_NAME'
-- 'delete' Deletes the specified sheet.\n
+- 'delete' Deletes the specified sheet.
-  - 'SHEET_NAME'\n
+  - 'SHEET_NAME'
-    - 'confirm' Without adding this to the end, the sheet won't be deleted.\n\n
+    - 'confirm' Without adding this to the end, the sheet won't be deleted.
 - For ease, commands commonly called have been given shortcuts.
 Shortcuts do not need !sheet in front of them.
-If a shortcutted command takes normally 'SHEET_NAME' at the end, leaving it off here will just apply the command to the in-use sheet (set by '!sheet set curr SHEET_NAME')\n
+If a shortcutted command takes normally 'SHEET_NAME' at the end, leaving it off here will just apply the command to the in-use sheet (set by '!sheet set curr SHEET_NAME')
-  - '!plot' Takes the same values as the long version of '!sheet get plot'\n
+  - '!plot' Takes the same values as the long version of '!sheet get plot'
-  - '!inv' Takes the same values as the long version of '!sheet set inventory'\n
+  - '!inv' Takes the same values as the long version of '!sheet set inventory'
-  - '!att' Takes the same values as the long version of '!sheet set attendance'\n\n **EXAMPLE COMMANDS:**\n
+  - '!att' Takes the same values as the long version of '!sheet set attendance'
+  -
+**EXAMPLE COMMANDS:**
-'!sheet build fencing Fall 2023'\n
+'!sheet build fencing Fall 2023'
-'!sheet set curr Fall 2023'\n
+'!sheet set curr Fall 2023'
-'!att 10 epee 9 foil 12 sabre' (alternatively: '!att 10 e 9 f 12 s')\n
+'!att 10 epee 9 foil 12 sabre' (alternatively: '!att 10 e 9 f 12 s')
-'!inv 3 foil body cord broken' (alternatively: '!inv 3 rowbc broken', where 'rowbc' is short for right-of-way bodycord)\n '!sheet get list'\n
+'!inv 3 foil body cord broken' (alternatively: '!inv 3 rowbc broken', where 'rowbc' is short for right-of-way bodycord) '!sheet get list'
-'!sheet delete test confirm'\n
+'!sheet delete test confirm'
-'!plot pie attendance' (alternatively: '!plot pie a')\n '!sheet delete Fall 2023 confirm'\n
+'!plot pie attendance' (alternatively: '!plot pie a') '!sheet delete Fall 2023 confirm'

 ### `source`